syncfusion-content/wpf-docs/wpf/Tile-View/Data-Binding-Support.md

 ## Virtualization support

 You can enable the UI virtualization support in `TileViewControl`, which allows the users to load large sets of data without affecting loading or scrolling performance by setting the [IsVirtualizing](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.TileViewControl.html#Syncfusion_Windows_Shared_TileViewControl_IsVirtualizing) property value as `true`.
 This feature allows users to reduce the loading time of `TileView` items regardless of items count.
 The default value of `IsVirtualizing` property is `false`.
+When using virtualization, it's recommended to use RowCount and ColumnCount instead of RowHeight and ColumnWidth.
+RowHeight and ColumnWidth won't work with virtualization, and the layout will be updated based on RowCount and ColumnCount.

 {% tabs %}
 {% highlight XAML %}